 Keep your site clean and unfussy, even if you’re running a discount warehouse.
 Resist the urge to load your landing page with everything you can think of.
 Go easy on fonts, flashes and pop-ups.

 These show the time left on a particular offer or the numbers remaining in stock of a certain product.
 Provided they’re genuine (i.e. customers don’t see the same technique used the following week), they can play on a customer’s fear of missing out on a bargain.

 It’s not always possible, but it will boost sales.
 Obviously 'free' means the cost of delivery is absorbed elsewhere, but it's still a key selling point.
 And if you offer it, flaunt it, with a mention on your home page and in your ads.

 Nothing persuades like other people’s recommendations.
+The trust that endorsements from others holds cannot be understated.
 So sprinkle positive reviews liberally across your e-commerce store.
 Try your luck with a celebrity – their endorsements are particularly worthwhile.
 Link to a third-party review such as TrustPilot and make a point of responding to reviews – both good and bad.

 Not literally.
 Just make your product descriptions seductive and persuasive.
 Include enough detail to satisfy consumers’ curiosity but remember that, in the world of digital marketing, people are turned on more by benefits than lists of specs.

 AKA Member Get Member, a referral programme encourages people to find you new customers by promising rewards such as discounts for either or both parties.

 Reach new customers by writing guest posts on relevant blogs.
 Resist the urge to over-promote your own site, but do remember to link back to your own blog.